torquefi/torque_docs/docs/resources/01_glossary.md

 The yearly interest earned on an investment or paid on a loan, expressed as a percentage.
 Torque displays APRs for both borrowing and yield farming operations.

 ## APY (Annual Percentage Yield)
 The real rate of return, accounting for the effects of compounding interest.
-APY is typically higher than APR when compounding occurs, making it a key metric for evaluating yield farming and other interest-bearing investments within Torque.
+APY is typically higher than APR when compounding occurs, making it a key metric for evaluating yield farming and other interest-bearing opportunities.

 ## Governance Token
 A token that allows holders to participate in decision-making for a protocol.
 Torque (TORQ) is the governance token of the Torque Protocol, enabling holders to vote on key proposals.